 Involves the student in an examination of the visual arts from a variety of cultures and time periods, with a focus on developing a personal aesthetic vocabulary.
-By looking at painting, sculpture, photography, film, music, fashion, and design, we will study how the visual arts impacted society, and how society influenced the art being made.
-Explores visual elements to enhance the student's understanding of the power and purpose of art.
+By looking at painting, sculpture, photography, film, music, fashion, and design, We will explore the visual elements to enhance the student's conception of the power and purpose of art.
 Spring semesters.